 “What is Chronic Inflammation and the Connection to Cancer, Obesity, Diabetes and Other Diseases”,

 “What Science Says About Popular and Fad Diets”,

 “Dealing with Sugar and Fats and Health”.

-Elements of this program have been presented by our staff (as CanSurviveCuisine, LLC: www.cansurvivecuisine.com) at San Antonio Oasis, Natural Grocers, TPR's YMCA Silver Solutions event, and San Antonio Botanical Garden, plus over 20 pro bono public workshops/lectures/cooking demonstrations in San Antonio, Cuero, Laredo and Victoria.
+Elements of this program have been presented by our staff at San Antonio Public Library, San Antonio Oasis, Natural Grocers, TPR's YMCA Silver Solutions event, and San Antonio Botanical Garden, including over 25 pro bono public workshops/lectures/cooking demonstrations in San Antonio, Cuero, Laredo and Victoria.
 Workshops have been well to heavily attended.
 Written evaluations highlight great enthusiasm for more of this education program on a continuing or recurring basis.